gsbDBI/bemb/docs/bemb_obs2prior_simulation.md

 This tutorial offers a simple simulation exercise to demonstrate how to use BEMB model and the power of BEMB's `obs2prior` feature.
 We highly recommend you to read the BEMB tutorial first.

+The executable Jupyter notebook for this tutorial can be found [here](https://github.com/gsbDBI/deepchoice/blob/main/tutorials/simulation/simulation.ipynb)

 ```python
 import numpy as np